-- 2. Select the Target Screening option. - 3.
-Click ... and select the folder where you want to create the new batch template. - 4.
-Type a name for the new batch template in the Template Name box.
+- 1. In the navigation pane, click Create or Edit a Template. - 2.
+Select the Target Screening option. - 3.
+Browse to the folder where you want to create the new batch template.

+4. Type a name for the new batch template in the Template Name box.